10% off personal protective equipment

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-With the demand for protective gear running high, it can be hard to find the supplies your employees need to stay safe on the job.
+Retail availability of these masks is growing as manufacturers step up production to meet increased demand.
 We’ve rounded up a list of online retailers that sell N95 face masks in bulk.
 We’ve also listed which ones offer free shipping deals, so you can save while getting the products you need.

 If you’re buying masks for a group of people (for example, a team of staff in an essential services workplace) who are expected to wear a mask, in the long run, you may want to bulk buy.
 Buying in bulk is generally much cheaper when you consider the cost per item.
 It also means you don’t have to order masks as frequently and can minimize your shopping trips.